Philip1806/blublog/README.md

 ## About BLUBLOG

 **BLUblog is close to BETA version.**
 BLUblog is simple laravel blog package with admin panel.
 Includes all views, controllers, routes and everything needed for basic functionality of a blog after installation.
+It's made simple with mostly blade and a little basic javascript.
 URL address of the panel and blog can be changed in config file.

 Front end demo and documentation at http://demo.blublog.info/blog

-## Important Notice
+## Requirements And Important Notice

 1. Your app must have a laravel/ui or the same authentication with User model in App folder that have property "name".
    BLUblog imports users from that User model to BlublogUser model and gives them other properties independent of your application.
 If logged in user is not imported to BlublogUser, they will not have access to the panel.